Italy's retail bond success offers relief after fiscal slippage

 MILAN, Oct 6 (Reuters) - The strong orders for Italy's new bond reserved for retail investors offered welcome relief for the Treasury on Friday after a rising budget deficit had forced it to hike its debt issuance for the last part of the year.

-Total demand for the five-year BTP Valore reached 17.2 billion euros ($18.05 billion), slightly below the record debut in June for a similar note due in 2027.
+Total demand for the five-year BTP Valore hit 17.2 billion euros ($18.05 billion), slightly below a record debut in June for a similar note due in 2027.

 Rome was forced last week to increase its gross issuance needs for the fourth quarter of the year due to higher budget deficit and lower growth forecasts for 2023 and 2024.